ninjapanzer/git-get-release-action/README.md

 * `commitSha` SHA of commit.
 Can be used to find a draft release.
 * `releaseName` Release name.
 Returns most recent found.
 Can be used to find a draft release.
 * `latest` Set `1` or `true` to get the latest non-draft release.
+* `searchPrefix` will walk all releases and return the latest that has a matching prefix

 If no inputs specified, the action will try to get release for the current commit SHA.